Originally posted 2009-01-21 18:24:42. Republished by Blog Post Promoter

 Who is right — Arizona or New York?

 Obviously I’m unhappy with these more recent rulings, and my clients are even more unhappy.
-They don’t understand why a judge in Phoenix said that what they do is legal, and not even a jury question, and a few months later a judge in New York let them get socked for a $6 million verdict for the identical business practices in New York.
+They don’t understand why a judge in Phoenix said that what they do is legal, and not even a jury question, and a few months later a judge in New York let them get socked for a $6 million verdict for the identical business practices in New York (there is no substantive difference in the law).
 I don’t have a great explanation for them, and if I did I can’t imagine it will help.

 Their lives are ruined, and I can hardly imagine this verdict is going to do wonders for my own week.